-Non-residential land uses (e.g. school, electricity substation) may be suitable in the Residential zone.
+Non-residential land uses (e.g. electrical substation of small scale Commercial or Retail uses) may be suitable in the Residential zone.
 However, these uses are only appropriate if:

-- " appropriately buffered from or integrated with the surrounding residential areas - " residential character and amenity is protected - " there is a demonstrated need for the use.
+- appropriately buffered from or integrated with the surrounding residential areas - " residential character and amenity is protected

+" there is a demonstrated need for the use.

-Typically non-residential uses in the Residential zone will cater for the needs of the immediate community and will not undermine the viability of uses in the Mixed use zone or nearby centres.
+Typically non-residential uses in the Residential zone will cater for the needs of the immediate community and will not undermine the viability of commercial or retail uses in nearby centres.